 Dealing With and Reacting to Hostility

 That woman’s hostile glare was a teachable moment.
 But your reaction, “I could drop my trousers and inject in my butt, if you’d prefer,” immediately shifted the blame for hostility from her to you.
 I understand the years of frustration and turning the other cheek that led you to say what you did, but for the restaurant workers and guests, it was over the top.
-The restaurant really had no choice but to ask you to leave.
+The restaurant could have handled it a bitt different, if they were more educated on diabetes and medication.

 Ironically, the thing you said as you left— “I’ve had my hormone replacement for the evening.
 Enjoy your meal.” —might have been the better initial response to the woman.
 Possibly she would have stood down if you had made her understand that injecting yourself in public is a necessity vital to your health.
 I know that’s a lot to try to convey in just a sentence or two, but it’s one way to slowly educate the general public that people with diabetes are not injecting themselves out of some sick desire to shock or repulse.

 Third, Yelp the restaurant that ejected you.
 Explain what you said and why.
 Be civil about it.
 Your statement may generate a lot of comments and perhaps even a positive response from the restaurant.
-Remember that the restaurant, provided the staff has been taught to see insulin injections as nothing extraordinary, was reacting to your “butt” remark, not to you injecting in public.
+I believe the restaurant was reacting to your “butt” remark, not to you injecting in public.
+Use this charged experience to educate.

 Nadia’s feedback on your question is in no way intended to initiate or replace your healthcare professional’s therapy or advice.
 Please check in with your medical team to discuss your diabetes management concerns.